amchavan/angular-boot-seed-project/README.md

 ng serve
 ```

-In your browser navigate to http://localhost:4200
+In your browser, navigate to http://localhost:4200

 ## Production set-up

 For a more production-style deployment:
 ```
 cd angular-boot-seed-project
-mvn
+mvn install
+java -jar target/angular-spring-seed-project-0.0.1.jar
 ```

+In your browser, navigate to http://localhost:10020/angular-spring-seed